melt-umn/ableC-lvars/README.md

 ### Urgent:

-+ Fix segfault errors with empty activation sets and threshold sets (see emptyActSet.txt)
 + Write up a page about extension
 + Think about determinism (esp. when invalid put doesn't error out)
 + Implement better cilk examples (Read from different files?
 Sum random numbers until they reach a certain point?
 A better set example?)
 Check out Cilk paper
++ Look over and tidy up examples and header file
++ Fix top <= top in examples and tests

 ### Less urgent:

-+ Look over and tidy up examples and header file
 + Add freezing examples
 + Implement more prefab lattices
 + Update readme to include new examples and the addition of freezing